clio-janelia/clio-store/README.md

 For now, a token is validated on Google for each invocation but future work involves creating a JWT, which might be necessary for some low-latency use cases.

+## Adding services

+New endpoints can be added by (1) creating new modules in /services and then (2) linking the endpoint router into the main server in /main.py.

+# Debugging

+You can use IDEs to debug the server locally, complete with stepping through running code and examining the stack.
+See [Fast API's documentation](https://fastapi.tiangolo.com/tutorial/debugging/#run-your-code-with-your-debugger) on how to debug using Visual Studio Code and Pycharm.
+Note that environment variables are inherited when launching Visual Studio Code, so if there are authentication/authorization issues, make sure GOOGLE_APPLICATION_CREDENTIALS is set in the shell where your IDE is launched.

 ## API